-The beneficial ownership, either directly or indirectly, of more than 25% of the voting securities of the Fund creates presumption of control of the Fund, under Section 2(a) 9 of the 1940 Act.
-As of April 30, 2022, Charles Schwab & Company, Inc. held approximately 39% of the voting securities of the Fund.
+The beneficial ownership, either directly or indirectly, of more than 25% of the voting securities of the Fund creates presumption of control of the Fund, under Section 2(a)(9) of the 1940 Act.
+As of April 30, 2023, Charles Schwab & Company, Inc. held approximately 30% of the voting securities of the Fund and may be deemed to control the Fund.
+The Fund has no knowledge as to whether all or any portion of the shares owned of record within the omnibus accounts listed below are also owned beneficially.